Transport and phase separation of active Brownian particles in fluctuating environments: Introduction

 \section{Introduction}

-Tansport of a passive particle in the complex heterogeneous systems such as crowded biological media, porus material or polymeric networks can strongly be modified and differ from the normal diffusion of a particle in a simple fluid.
-Normal diffusion is characterised by a gaussian probability distribution together with a mean squared displacement (MSD) which linearly grows in time.
-An often observed phenomenon in such complex systems is the anomalous diffusion of a tracer particle described by a nonlinear MSD associated with either a gaussian or non-gaussian probability distribution.
-To explain the observed anomalies, different physical models based on different physical assumptions have been proposed.
-These models rely on very different mathematical tools, being the generalizations of the Einstein’s and Langevin’s approaches~\cite{sokolov2012models}.
+Transport of a tracer particle in complex heterogeneous environments such as biological media~\cite{mckinley2009transient, hofling2013anomalous}, porous material~\cite{koch1988anomalous} or polymeric networks~\cite{wong2004anomalous} can widely differ from the normal diffusion of a passive particle in a simple fluid.
+Normal diffusion is characterised by a Gaussian probability distribution of the particle displacement and a mean squared displacement~(MSD) which grows linearly in time, yielding a constant long-time diffusion coefficient.
+An often observed phenomenon in complex, crowded environments is anomalous diffusion of a (passive) tracer particle, described by a nonlinear MSD associated with either a Gaussian or non-Gaussian probability distribution \cite{klages2008anomalous}.
+To explain the observed anomalies, a variety of stochastic models, mainly based on generalization of Einstein's and Langevin's works on normal diffusion, have been proposed (for a review, see, e.g.,~\cite{sokolov2012models}).

-In many heterogeneous systems, the particle experiences different diffusivities over time.
-This is either due to the evolution of the medium by its own or the motion of the particle in regions with different diffusivities.
-Such situations have been observed in numerous single particle tracking experiments for widely different types of tracer particles and the media~\cite{exp1,exp2,exp3,exp4} as well as simulation studies\cite{sim1,sim2}.
-In these studies it is shown that while the mean square displacement of the passive particle remains linear, its displacement probability density function (PDF) deviates from the Gaussian form at short times.
-These observations were in contradict with Fick's second law, where the displacement PDF of particle displacement in normal diffusion obeys the standard diffusion equation and has a Gaussian form at all times.
-These observations suggested the development of a new class of stochastic processes and were referred to as 'Brownian yet non-Gaussian'~\cite{metzler2017gaussianity}.
+In many heterogeneous systems, however, a tracer particle experiences varying diffusivities over time.
+This is either due to the dynamical evolution of the surrounding medium by its own, or due to the motion of the particle in regions with different diffusivities.
+Such situations have been observed in numerous single particle tracking experiments, for widely different types of (passive) tracer particles and environments~\cite{exp1,exp2,exp3,exp4}, as well as in several simulation studies~\cite{sim1,sim2}.
+In these studies, it was shown that, while the MSD of the passive particle remains linear in time, its displacement probability density function~(PDF) deviates from the Gaussian form at short times.
+These observed deviations were in contradiction with Fick's second law, where the displacement PDF obeys the standard diffusion equation and has a Gaussian form at all times.
+These observations motivated the development of a new class of stochastic processes, that is, 'Brownian yet non-Gaussian'~\cite{metzler2017gaussianity}.